lynnaloo/mullet/README.md

 Contributors
 ----

-Mullet Stack was created on a Thursday night by Linda Nichols (@lynnaloo).
-Name inspiration by Ryan Brunsvold (@brunsvold) who probably wishes to not be credited on something called "The Mullet Stack."
+Mullet Stack was created on a Thursday night by [Linda Nichols](http://www.github.com/lynnaloo).
+Name inspiration by [Ryan Brunsvold](http://www.github.com/brunsvold) who probably wishes to not be credited on something called "The Mullet Stack."

+Mullet Cat Logo design by [Lookmai Rattana](http://www.github.com/cosmicmeow).

 Contact
 ----